aniray2908/nlp-llm-journey/README.md

 ### 2. Phase 1 is foundational — don't skip

-Classical NLP teaches you principles that apply to everything.
+Classical NLP teaches you principles that apply everywhere.
 Read the concept notes carefully, run the notebooks, do the reading from Jurafsky & Martin.

 ### 3. Phase 2 is your first real project

 Build the sentiment analyser end-to-end.
 It's okay if models don't beat each other — the learning is in the process.
+This is your first portfolio piece.

-### 4. Phases 3–5 build progressively
+### 4. Phases 3-5 build progressively

 Each phase depends on earlier ones.
-By Phase 5, you'll have built a mini-GPT and understand language models.
+By Phase 5, you'll have built a mini-GPT and understand language models deeply.

 ---